seika-afk/Gitpie/README.md

-# 🧠 GitPie – Instantly Push Any Folder to GitHub
+# 🧠 GitPie – Instantly Create Repo or Push Any Folder to GitHub

 GitPie is a simple Python tool that allows you to instantly turn any folder into a GitHub repo and push code with minimal input.